gigadesign1/magento2-test-case/README.md

 Let's remove the 'clear cart' button, because when users have spent an hour filling their cart and they mistake it for the update button the're not happy :(

 We have to override the template of the cart form, because the button can't be removed with the layout file since it's not a block

+##Assignment 1.3 - Design changes to product overview
+We don't want to use layered navigation, so let's remove the complete sidebar on the product overview page.
+Now we can also use the 1column layout because we have no left column anymore.
+I've also removed the add to wishlist and add to compare buttons from the items so the add to cart button really popus up.